 Here are the two things I knew about Orono before my sister-in-law and her family moved there: it is home to the University of Maine, the state’s largest higher-education institution (and only research university), and it’s the birthplace of Pat’s Pizza, a chain that has become as synonymous with Maine cuisine as the Italian sandwich.
 Among the things I did not realize — and was delighted to discover on a visit last weekend — is how many glorious old houses there are here.
-Elegantly detailed, 19th century Colonial, Cape, Greek Revival, and Victorian residences rise up on either side of Main Street as you head north into town — one place (pictured at bottom right) is even for sale!
+Elegantly detailed, 19th century Colonial, Cape, Greek Revival, and Victorian residences rise up on either side of Main Street as you head north into town.

 I love all of these, but I am positively swooning over the 1840 Greek Revival-style Gov. Israel Washburn House, seen in the opening photo and at top right.
 Built by a Civil War-era Maine governor and passionate anti-slavery advocate, the home is resplendent with towering, wavy-glass windows, handsome balustrades, Doric pilasters and columns, and decorated friezes.
 Don’t you just want to sit with a glass of lemonade on that gorgeous front porch?

 What are your favorite Maine streets/towns for ogling old houses?
 I am making a list of places to visit!